resopmok/BAR_uikeys_collections/keybind-guide.md

 // unbindaction group // unbinds all group bindings
 // bind alt+f1 group select 1 // bind alt+f1 to group select 1
 ```

-### Customize by using the Ingame Keybind Editor widget (by MasterBel)

-- You can find this widget on the official BAR discord here: https://discord.com/channels/549281623154229250/1113861314582954078
-- There are special instructions for the installation of this widget, be sure to read them and follow them carefully to ensure it works properly.
-- It has a variety of useful features and allows you to search keybinds and manage them without tabbing out of the game.

 ## References: